 Things to See and Do in Costa del Sol

 Thanks to its 161-kilometre coastline, the Costa del Sol is overrun with beaches.
-And a healthy portion of them have Blue Flag status.
 When you choose your favourite stretch of sand, you’re making a personal statement.
 A preference for Puerto Banus’ beach declares a like for the finer things in life, while a soft spot for El Cristo says you’d rather build sandcastles than a social empire.